Skip to content

 I adore everything about this film.
 It really captures the dreamlike essence of the book.
 The music is composed by legend Haruomi Hosono, and it matches the surreal visuals and background art just perfectly.
 The decision to turn the characters into cats is... random, but it feels like it was made for me in that regard!
 I love the way they're stylised, with their big open eyes.
 I could go on and on, I just feel something really strong inside when I see this film.

 Every time I watch Night on the Galactic Railroad, I want to be a kinder person and do better.
 I really appreciate Kenji Miyazawa's view of the world, so I'm thankful to this film for introducing me to his work.
 If you don't mind a slower, more thoughtful experience, then I definitely recommend giving it a try.
+On that note, the book is even more worth trying out!

 PERSONAL RATING: